 Visual impact has been dealt with in the previous section.
 The LVIA included assessments of wider viewpoints within a 2.5 km radius of the site.
-The landscape architect advising PCC has not raised concerns about visual impact on other receptors accept the nearest residential properties - as set out above.
+The landscape architect advising PCC has not raised concerns about visual impact on other receptors except the nearest residential properties - as set out above.
 She has advised that although there will be visual impact the proposals will not cause enough harm to be in conflict with any national or local planning policies.

-With regard to landscape character, the LVIA assesses this to be poor.
-In the opinion of the Landscape Architect advising PCC, this should at least be low to moderate in line with the Peterborough Landscape Character Assessment.
-Nevertheless, she agrees with the LVIA's conclusion that the magnitude of the impact of development would be moderate adverse.
+With regard to landscape character, the LVIA assesses this to be ordinary which is broadly consistent with the Peterborough Landscape Character Assessment which considers it to be "low to moderate".
+The Landscape Architect advising the Council agrees with the LVIA's conclusion that the magnitude of the impact of development would be moderate adverse.
 She also notes that the development is an extension of an existing industrial feature which has become a familiar feature of the area.
 Woodland is not a characteristic of the area and the trees to be removed to facilitate the development were planted at the time the existing station was developed.
 Whilst woodland is not a characteristic here, it is considered necessary for visual screening and has become a familiar landscape feature associated with the facility.
 The proposed tree planting will just be in a slightly different location.
+The Landscape Architect also has no prior knowledge of tree sculptures being used in this way and suggests that samples first be agreed on site.
 In terms of landscape character, the proposals would comply with paragraph 65 of the National Planning Policy Framework (NPPF) and the Core Strategy policies CS1, CS17 and CS20.

-With regard to the proposed tree removal and new landscape scheme, the Council's Landscape Officer does not object to the proposals subject to conditions requiring submission of landscape details, tree protection measures and soil protection.
+With regard to the proposed tree removal and new landscape scheme, the Council's Tree Officer does not object to the proposals subject to conditions requiring submission of landscape details, tree protection measures and soil protection.

 The submission shows that existing trees to the north of the existing site will be retained.
-A large block of trees to the east of the existing site will need to be removed.
-Some trees within the belt along the edge of Gasworks Lane will need to be removed to make the temporary access points.
+A large block of trees to the east of the existing site will need to be removed, although the applicant may be able to retain some of these trees (but this can't be confirmed yet).
+Some trees within the belt along the edge of Gasworks Lane will need to be removed to make the temporary access points (one is a new access and one is an existing farm gate entrance which shall be widened).
 A new belt of trees to the north and east of the site extension will be planted to mitigate for the tree loss and to help with screening.
+The applicant confirms that some of the trees to be planted will be heavy standards.
 Such mitigation (with conditions) is acceptable and complies with policy PP16 of the Planning Policies DPD.